 2. Semi-Finalist Selection and Site Visits (April/May 2017)

 A diverse panel will review the letters of interest, grouped by type, and select a representative group of approximately 20 semi-finalists to receive site visits.
-The primary purpose of the site visits will be to meet with the applicants and confirm the information provided in the LOI and provide additional insights to the panel during the final application review process.
-It is envisioned that a majority of the semi-finalists will be invited to submit full applications unless substantial discrepancies are encountered.
+The primary purpose of the site visits will be to meet with the applicants and confirm the information provided in the LOI and provide additional insights for the final application review process.

 At the time of selection semi-finalists will be reminded that all finalists will be required to submit a basic cultural asset inventory, completed within the last three years, as a part of the final application.
 The California Arts Council is providing a simple methodology for completing an initial cultural asset inventory that will help ensure that districts have a good understanding of the array of authentic cultural resources shaping the district, from places and organizations to people, history and events.

 3. Finalist SELECTION (June/JULY 2017)